Light ray fluctuation and lattice refinement of simplicial quantum gravity: Introduction

 In quantum gravity, a major challenge is to identify interesting physical quantities to compute on the theory side and to measure on the experiment side.
 Another major challenge is to make non-perturbatively defined theories work at the practical level.
 In particular, while theories such as Lorentzian simplicial quantum gravity \cite{Jia2022ComplexProspects}, (locally) causal dynamical triangulation \cite{Ambjorn2012NonperturbativeGravity, Loll2020QuantumReview}, and spinfoam models \cite{Perez2013TheGravity, Rovelli2014CovariantGravity} may appear promising, they face the common outstanding task of taking the lattice refinement limit \cite{Jia2022LightGravity, Ambjorn2020RenormalizationGeometryb, Steinhaus2020CoarseReviewb}.

 The two challenges are not disconnected, since taking the lattice refinement limit usually requires the computation of some physical quantity \cite{Ambjorn2020RenormalizationGeometryb, Steinhaus2020CoarseReviewb}.
 As pointed out in \cite{Jia2022LightGravity}, one such computable quantity is the light ray fluctuation probabilities.
-Light rays that enter a quantum region of spacetime at a certain location will exit at a superposition of locations due to the superposition of spacetime configurations (\Cref{fig:superpose_box}).
-The probability distribution over the exiting locations can be computed in a Lorentzian gravitational path integral by summing over the configurations that yield the same locations.
+Light rays that enter a quantum region of spacetime at a certain location can exit at different locations in different spacetime configurations (\Cref{fig:superpose_box}).
+When there is a measurement for the exiting location, the probability distribution over the exiting locations can be computed in a Lorentzian gravitational path integral by summing over the configurations that yield the same locations.
 How the distribution changes as the lattice is varied offers clues to the refinement limit of the model.

 In this work, we continue the study \cite{Jia2022LightGravity} of light ray fluctuation in Lorentzian simplicial quantum gravity \cite{Jia2022ComplexProspects} to consider refined lattices.
 While the previous study is limited to a crude symmetry-reduced box lattice with just one dynamical degree of freedom, here we refine the box lattice to incorporate as many as $2^{14}=16384$ dynamical degrees of freedom.